-✓ Background ✓ WaTech is currently pursuing TDM to VoIP migration as resources are available and as customers are interested (long planning horizon/phased approach). ✓ Decision Point ✓ Whether to invest in developing and implementing a more focused, comprehensive and rapid statewide VoIP implementation migration.
-Partner with key customers to develop a statewide IP Telephony Transformation strategy and obtain buy-in and funding from state leadership.
-Focus on UCC/contact center enablement and cost reduction.
-Even without a statewide investment, WaTech still needs to establish a customer-driven strategy for moving forward with VoIP implementations. ✓ Actions Recommended Simplify rate model and get down to a per-phone-per-month charge (possibly metro versus non-metro rates).
-A statewide strategy is needed to avoid spending millions in redundant technology as agencies implement their own solutions. √ Risk Risk The longer the timeline for conversion the greater the probability of losing part of the customer base to alternative providers/solutions making cost recovery difficult.
-Associa Inactio ited with Aging equipment will lead to higher maintenance cost/increasing failures with a longer phased transformation.
+- WaTech is currently pursuing TDM to VoIP migration as resources are available and as customers are interested (long planning horizon/phased approach). - Decision Point: Whether to invest in developing and implementing a more focused, comprehensive and rapid statewide VoIP implementation migration.

+- Partner with key customers to develop a statewide IP Telephony Transformation strategy and obtain buy-in and funding from state leadership. - Focus on UCC/contact center enablement and cost reduction. - Even without a statewide investment, WaTech still needs to establish a customerdriven strategy for moving forward with VoIP implementations. - Simplify rate model and get down to a per phone per month charge (possibly metro versus non-metro rates).

+- A statewide strategy is needed to avoid spending millions in redundant technology as agencies implement their own solutions. - The longer the timeline for conversion the greater the probability of losing part of the customer base to alternative providers/solutions making cost recovery difficult. - Aging equipment will lead to higher maintenance cost/increasing failures with a longer phased transformation.

-Architectural assessment and strategy development is a critical first step.
-Comprehensive statewide plan should clearly delineate responsibility for obtaining funding.
-Replacement of building wiring (where needed) may represent millions of dollars in investment decisions - may be best to leave responsibility with specific agencies to reduce risk to a statewide project. ✓ Further Guidance and Recommendations VoIP phone replacement is a major expense associated with conversion.
+- Architectural assessment and strategy development is a critical first step. - Comprehensive statewide plan should clearly delineate responsibility for obtaining funding. - Replacement of building wiring (where needed) may represent millions of dollars in investment decisions - may be best to leave responsibility with specific agencies to reduce risk to a statewide project. - VoIP phone replacement is a major expense associated with conversion.
 This is best negotiated centrally/collectively for volume-based pricing.